lxsavage/tuner1/README.md

 ## Editing templates

-To change templates, edit config/standards.txt to add/remove K:V pairs for templates in the format:
+To change templates, edit standards.txt to add/remove K:V pairs for templates in the format:

 ```plain
 <template name>:<csv of scientific-notation note names from low to high>
 ```

+This file is by default located at:

+- Linux: ~/.config/tuner1/standards.txt
+- MacOS: ~/Library/Application Support/tuner1/standards.txt

 Afterwards, call the template with `go run . -tuning +<template name>`